Jama Masjid, Delhi: British rule

 The British took over Shahjahanabad in 1803.
 The Mughal Emperor remained the ritual imperial head of the mosque, but Mughal power and patronage had significantly waned.
 The initial policy of the British in the city was favourable towards its residents; the British undertook repairs and even renovations of the Jama Masjid.
 The Masjid continued to serve as a site of social and political discourse, in keeping with other mosques of Delhi at the time; for example, theological and philosophical debates were held between Muslims and Christians.

 The Revolt of 1857 was a major turning point in this situation.
 This event resulted in the deaths of many British people in the city, and weakened colonial authority, deeply affronting the British.
 It also ended the Mughal empire.
 The British perceived the revolt as instigated by Muslims, cultivated within Delhi's mosques.
 After the British reclaimed the city in the same year, they razed many mosques and banned the congregation of Muslims in any remaining mosques.
 The Jama Masjid fell into British confiscation during this time, and was barred from any religious use.
 It was repeatedly considered for destruction, but the British eventually began using it as barracks for its Sikh and European soldiers.
-This was a desecration of the space; Aziz characterises the decision as deliberate, in order to insult the sentiments of the city's Muslim inhabitants.
+This was a desecration of the space; scholar Sadia Aziz characterises the decision as deliberate, in order to insult the sentiments of the city's Muslim inhabitants.

 The Masjid was eventually returned to the Muslim population in 1862, due to their increasing resentment of British actions.
 Multiple conditions were imposed, including the usage of Jama Masjid as strictly a religious site, as well as mandatory policing by the British.
 The Jama Masjid Managing Committee (JMMC), consisting of respected Muslims of Delhi, was established as a formal body to represent the mosque and enforce these conditions.

 Upon its return, the Jama Masjid was reestablished as a mosque.
 Though the Mughal state had been dissolved, the mosque received patronage from various regional Islamic rulers and nobles.
 In 1886, the Nawab of Rampur donated a large sum of 1,55,000 rupees to facilitate repairs.
 In 1926, a donation from the Nizam of Hyderabad of 1,00,000 rupees was used for similar purposes.

 Jama Masjid in 1852, as seen from the adjacent Urdu Bazaar.

 Growing unrest against British rule manifested in Delhi's mosques from 1911.
 The Jama Masjid was frequently used for non-religious, political purposes, against the rules instituted.
 While the British could police and clamp down on political activities in public spaces, the Jama Masjid was a religious space and was hence protected from such action, by both law (Religious Endowment Act, 1863) and the sentiments of Delhi.
 Hindus often gathered with Muslims in the mosque to express anti-colonial solidarity, in spite of simmering tension between the communities in the colonial period.